GabeScott/standard-works-vault/General Conference/2016 April - Family Councils.md

 During my apostolic ministry, I have frequently emphasized the power and importance of Church councils, including mission, stake, ward, and auxiliary councils.

 I believe councils are the most effective way to get real results.
-Additionally, I know councils are the Lord’s way and that He created all things in the universe through a heavenly council, as mentioned in the holy scripture.
+Additionally, I know councils are the Lord’s way and that He created all things in the universe through a heavenly council, as mentioned in the holy scripture.[^1]

 Until now, however, I have never talked in general conference about the most basic and fundamental—and perhaps the most important—of all councils: the family council.